christianwach/civicrm-admin-utilities/README.md

 *CiviCRM Admin Utilities* is a WordPress plugin that modifies CiviCRM's behaviour in single site and multisite installs.
 It does a number of useful things:

-* Supplies an alternative theme for CiviCRM admin screens (see below)
+* Supplies a theme for CiviCRM admin screens that is more in keeping with WordPress (see below)
 * Modifies the styling of the CiviCRM menu to fix a number of issues
 * Fixes the appearance of the Shoreditch extension in WordPress admin
 * Fixes the appearance of the WordPress Access Control form where necessary